ecmwf-ifs/ecaeropt/docs/source/install.rst

    make build

-which create all needed directories, compile engine libraries and documentation.
+which create all needed directories, compile engine libraries and prepare documentation in html.
 Log files about the process are stored in logs folder.

 Clean
 -----